bameyrick/utils/README.md

 #### setStartOfSecond

-Takes a given date and changes it to the start of the current second.
+Takes a given date and mutates it to the start of the given second.

 | Parameter | Type | Optional | Description        |
 | --------- | ---- | -------- | ------------------ |